rosell-dk/webp-convert/docs/v2.0/converting/introduction-for-converting.md

 ], $logger=null);
 ```

-Note: As an alternative to setting the third party credentials in the options, you can set them through environment variables ("EWWW_API_KEY", "WPC_API_KEY", "WPC_API_URL") - and "CWEBP_PATH" for setting custom cwebp binary.
+Note: As an alternative to setting the third party credentials in the options, you can set them through environment variables ("EWWW_API_KEY", "WPC_API_KEY", "WPC_API_URL").
+Paths to binaries can also be set with environment variables (it is rarely needed to do this): "CWEBP_PATH", "GRAPHICSMAGICK_PATH" and IMAGEMAGICK_PATH"

 To set an environment variable in Apache, you can add a line like this in your `.htaccess` or vhost configuration:
 ```
+# Set ewww api key for WebP Convert
 SetEnv EWWW_API_KEY yourVerySecretApiKeyGoesHere

+# Set custom path to imagick for WebP Convert
+SetEnv IMAGEMAGICK_PATH /usr/local/bin/magick
 ```